amingilani/minimal-mistakes/_posts/2016-02-23-why-i-love-being-an-entrepreneur.markdown

 date: 2016-02-23T14:35:22-08:00
 comments: true
 ---
+I received a lot of criticism for my [last post](http://amin.gilani.me/2016/02/23/dont-be-an-entrepreneur/), more than any post midnight Monday nightrant should have (or was it Tuesday morning).
+But the tweets below were exactly what I was hoping for.
+And I couldn't be happier.
+Don't be an entrepreneur, unless you're stubborn enough to go on despite the odds.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/amingilani">@amingilani</a> Just finished reading your blogpost Amin <br><br>Now please write one on the perks :D</p>&mdash; Syed Saad (@syedsdd) <a href="https://twitter.com/syedsdd/status/702086733299589120">February 23, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>